 - How serious you are about building your HR career at the company you’ve applied to

-For example, if you’ve applied for a finance job at another company, that would be a red flag for the recruiter.
+For example, if you’ve applied for a finance job at another company, that is a red flag for the recruiter.
 That tells them you’re not one hundred percent sure about an HR career and that you’ve applied to the position for the sake of getting a job.

 However, if you tell them that you’ve applied to other HR coordinator and HR positions in the same industry but at companies that have different offerings, that’s a green light.
 That tells the recruiter that you’re serious about building an HR career and that you’re interested in the HR coordinator position of their company.